Timothy-197/ECE143_Project/Readme.md

 Thus, we want to investigate how the coral reefs change over time to look at its overall health through a myriad of factors, i.e. biomass density of fish populations, rugosity, etc.

+Problems:

+1. health of the coral reef: bleaching, rugosity

+   tbl_benthic_cover: belaching, disease

+   tbl_locations: the locations of the sampling units

+   tbl_rugosity: the rugosity of the reef

+2. biomass density of fish populations

 ## Dataset:

  Pacific Island Network Benthic Marine and Marine Fish Monitoring Dataset 2006 - 2022